Counseling That Works

 What about evenings or weekends?

-I offer limited slots for couples-only sessions in the evenings and on weekends.
+I offer very limited slots for couples-only sessions in the evenings and on weekends.
 For individual sessions, I am available from 9-5 during the workweek.
 Couples who want longer blocks of time, or “marathon” sessions, can take advantage of Saturday hours.
 For busy couples who want to accomplish a lot without stretching the process out over many weeks or months, I sometimes block out an evening or a weekend day.

 Can I use insurance for couples counseling?